Sharusan17/MeetMyCar/README.md

 ### Deployment

-The application has been deployed on Render Hosting.
+The application has been deployed on Render Hosting, therefore able to view it without using the development server above, and with the url link below.
 Open [http://meetmycar.co.uk](http://meetmycar.co.uk) to view it in your browser.
 URL will be redirected to [https://meetmycar-1.onrender.com](https://meetmycar-1.onrender.com).